Privacy & cookies

 The little note we leave in your browser

-Your consent decision itself, in your browser's localStorage, under ll_consent_v1.
-Without it we'd have to ask on every page load, which would drive everyone up the wall.
-The note holds your answer (yes or no) plus a date.
+Your consent decision itself, in your browser's localStorage, under ll_consent_v2.
+Without it we would have to ask on every page load.
+The note holds your visitor-stats answer plus a date.
 Nothing else, no tracker.
+We do not use any session cookies for the main site - the only one (PHPSESSID) is set briefly if you use the photo submission form, to block CSRF attacks, and lives only as long as your browser tab.

 Changed your mind?